Sudhars2/S2Projects/get-kube-deployments-client/README.md

+`THE SOLUTIONS FOR TEST BELOW CAN BE FOUND IN THE MAIN FOLDER.
+KINDLY READ THE README.MD INSTRUCTIONS CAREFULLY TO RUN THE APPLICATION`

 # Platform Developer Test

 The team SRE Platform has created a Kubernetes cluster and the first few services have been deployed to it.
 Now it is